Research

 Diverse Methods

 Across these projects, I am always testing new methods to better understand the questions of the types of content people are engaging with, their motivations for selecting some content over others, and the implications such choices have for democratic outcomes.
-Although I often prefer experimental designs to be able to speak to media effects, I also frequently rely on content analysis, survey data, and qualitative interviews.
-I have also tested more innovative methods, including using eye tracking to precisely gauge attention to social media content, employ rolling cross-sections to perceive changes during the campaign cycle, and harvesting social media data to uncover information flows on diverse issues.
+Although I often prefer experimental designs to be able to speak to media effects, I use a wide range of methods depending on the question I want to answer.
+This can include content analysis, survey data, qualitative interviews, eye tracking to precisely gauge attention to social media content, and harvesting social media data to uncover information flows on diverse issues.
 I’m always looking for new ways to better represent people’s actual media experiences.

 Loving Collaboration